 MADNESS has been developed over the past decade by some of the most talented people in the games industry with the programming team averaging approximately 20 years of professional game development experience each.

-MADNESS has been written with multi-core/processor architecture in mind.
-It is a cross-platform engine and development framework with a reputation for high performance and industry leading visuals and physics.
+The MADNESS Engine has been written with multi-core/processor architecture in mind.
+It is a cross-platform engine and development framework with a reputation for high-performance and industry leading visuals and physics.

 The engine has been developed with an abstract approach which offers programmers and designers the possibility to gain in efficiency and create platform agnostic content from day one.
 MADNESS’ modular structure also allows it to be configured in a variety of ways to suit each project’s requirements.
 The ability to break down items such as render jobs and physics iteration steps into smaller chunks means that they can be balanced across threads efficiently with very little CPU idle time.